Last updated 27th June, 2018

 What he found was a chain of events starting with sleepiness.
-Sleepy teens equal teens with poor attention levels which can go hand in hand with a greater rate of anti-social behaviour.
+Sleepy teens equal teens with poor attention levels which can go hand in hand with a greater rate of anti-social behavior.
 When these factors are seen in teenage years, the result is a higher chance that these same teens will become criminals in their adult lives.

 “Findings are the first to document a longitudinal association between sleepiness in adolescence and crime in adulthood.
 The longitudinal nature of this relationship, controlling for age 15 antisocial behavior, is consistent with the hypothesis that adolescent sleepiness predisposes to later antisociality.
 Findings are also consistent with the notion that the well-established link between social adversity and adult crime is partly explained by sleepiness.”

-In today’s digital world, teens in particular can be distracted by their smartphones and tablets late into the night, usage which some studies have suggested can disrupt their sleep patterns.
+In today’s digital world, teens, in particular, can be distracted by their smartphones and tablets late into the night, a usage which some studies have suggested can disrupt their sleep patterns.
 It is well-known that adolescents are still developing and during this period they do generally need more sleep than adults with a figure of 9 hours per night being the optimum.
 Furthermore, teens who do not get enough sleep are at higher risk of developing illnesses as well as being grumpy and irritable throughout the day impacting on their attention spans and school work.

-The significance of this research linking sleepiness, anti-social behaviour and adult crime highlights Adrian Raine, is the potential for intervention in those teenage years and advice for teenagers to ensure they get enough sleep which may “make a bit of a dent” in crime rates later on.
+The significance of this research linking sleepiness, anti-social behavior and adult crime highlights Adrian Raine, is the potential for intervention in those teenage years and advice for teenagers to ensure they get enough sleep which may “make a bit of a dent” in crime rates later on.

 - Raine, A. and Venables, P. H. (2017), Adolescent daytime sleepiness as a risk factor for adult crime.
 J Child Psychol Psychiatr, 58: 728-735. doi:10.1111/jcpp.12693

 - University of Pennsylvania.
 (2017, February 23).
 Tired teens 4.5 times more likely to commit crimes as adults.
 ScienceDaily.
-Retrieved April 29, 2017 from www.sciencedaily.com/releases/2017/02/170223092143.htm
+Published 23 February 2017